Chart Color Schemes

 Woodvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodvale's residential structure, as per the latest Census, consisted of 92.5% houses and 7.4% other dwellings.
-This compares to Perth metro's figures of 88.7% houses and 11.3% other dwellings.
+Woodvale's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.4% other dwellings.
+In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
 Home ownership in Woodvale stood at 43.3%, with mortgaged dwellings at 47.0% and rented ones at 9.7%.
-The median monthly mortgage repayment was $2,167, higher than Perth metro's average of $2,080.
-Weekly rent median was recorded at $480, compared to Perth metro's $400.
-Nationally, Woodvale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Perth metro's $2,080.
+Median weekly rent in Woodvale was $480, compared to Perth metro's $400.
+Nationally, Woodvale's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing